uros7251/uros7251.github.io/docs/_posts/2023-10-18-Special-relativity.md

 $$\begin{align*} (E/c, \vec{p}) &\propto (c, \vec{v}) \\ &\propto (cdt, d\vec{x}) \end{align*}$$

+Another set of physical quantities that transform like 4-vectors are electric potential and magnetic vector potential combined into a single tuple.
+In this form, it's called electromagnetic four-potential.

 ## Path towards General Relativity
 There's one caveat concerning all the derivations so far: certain reference frames exist where the principle of stationary action, as we defined it, doesn't hold true and consequently all the equations which mathematically follow are also invalid.
 These we call non-inertial reference frames.
 The distinction between them and inertial frames are just that laws of physics are much simpler in latter.
 To accomodate the former, we must modify the formula for the length of the spacetime interval.
 This is indeed done in General Relativity.
+The resulting preferred trajectory is then no longer a straight line in spacetime ie. uniform rectilinear motion, but some curve.